The Sagrado Galleria: Much More Than An Art Space In South La Phoenikera

 Development For and By South Phoenix

-A lot of us saw how things went down in Downtown La Phoenikera.
-For many years, artists and culture pushers worked hard AF to make Downtown a cool place to live and work.
-Now though, gentrification has caused those very same people to lose their city to outsiders, cookie cutter apartment buildings, and over-priced tacos.
+Many of us saw how things went down in Downtown La Phoenikera.
+Artists and culture pushers worked hard for many years to make Downtown a cool place to live and work.
+However, gentrification has caused those people to lose their city to outsiders, cookie-cutter apartment buildings, and overpriced tacos.

 Sam and Julia are taking The Sagrado Galleria beyond a place to showcase art.
-They are making it a learning space where local businesses and artists can learn their role in preserving the cultural identity of their community.
-They want to do everything they can so that any development planned for the area reflects the people who live there.
+They are making it a learning space where local businesses and artists can learn their role in preserving their community’s cultural identity.
+They want to do everything they can to ensure that any development planned for the area reflects the people who live there.

 One way to do that is through art.
-In their eyes, artists are the true developers because nobody else, regardless of how many condos they are able to build, can produce atmosphere.
-Only artists can create a sense of “cool,” safety and comfort in a community.
+In their eyes, artists are trustworthy developers because nobody else can produce an atmosphere, regardless of how many condos they can build.
+Only artists can create a sense of “cool,” safety, and comfort in a community.

 They want artists to know they can be part of city beautification projects, for example, and take advantage of those opportunities as professionals.
 “It’s very important that these jobs stay local, and a way that will happen is if artists are educated and empowered,” says Julia.